Kalpesh Lathigra - Untitled, Memoire Temporelle 2019

 Palms outside my hotel window

 I came back from the heat of the day after walking the streets of Mumbai, My Bombay.
 It must have been the heatstroke and I thought here I was the Non Resident Indian and the mad dog and Englishman.
 The countryside in the UK feels me with a sense of wariness from childhood days.
-Here in what its deemed my Motherland, it feels me with peace.
+Here in what is deemed my Motherland, it feels me with peace.
 The palms sway I and I recognise me

 The photograph is part of my trilogy series exploring my lineage as the child of immigrants who came to the UK via East Africa, before them my grandparents from India.